BCWResearch/hashport-framework/packages/react-client/README.md

 disconnectedAccountsFallback
 ```

-A fallback React node to be displayed if either the EVM Signer or the Hedera Signer have become disconnected.
+A fallback React node to be displayed if either the EVM Signer or the Hedera Signer has become disconnected.

 Type: `{ disconnectedAccountsFallback?: React.ReactNode }`